aamnah/dotfiles/README.md

 `echo -e "\n${Yellow}Current date :$Color_Off " ; date`

-will output `Current date :` in yellow color and then output `date` on the next line.
+will echo `Current date :` in yellow color and then output `date` on the next line.